'Meet the need': Rowan County Health Department looks to add to vaccination options - Salisbury Post

 “If we had the answer to that, we would be millionaires,” said Emergency Services Division Chief T.J.
 Brown.

 The county received 1,170 doses of the Pfizer vaccine to administer at its weekly drive-thru clinic on Thursday, but only 822 doses were claimed.
-If they weren’t defrosted, those doses won’t go to waste because the Pfizer and Moderna vaccines that aren’t removed from the freezer can stay for months in cold storage.
+If they weren’t defrosted, those doses won’t go to waste because Pfizer and Moderna vaccines that aren’t removed from the freezer can stay for months in cold storage.

-Whatever the reason for the leftover vaccinations, interim Health Director Alyssa Harris says the county may be approaching a “saturation point” for the current method of distribution and needs to add other methods.
+Whatever the reason for the leftover vaccinations, interim Health Director Alyssa Harris says the county may be approaching a “saturation point” for the current method of distribution and need to add other methods.

 “I think this is a great setup,” Harris said about West End Plaza’s weekly drive-thru clinics.
 “It really makes it easy, in and out.
 It can be very quick.
 So, it’s great when we have a big rush, but now it’s time for public health to meet the need and go out into the community.”